 - Lastly, you should also track your moving expenses for tax purposes, if you itemize.
 Be sure to record both expenses and reimbursements.

 Obtaining emergency financial assistance

 Despite your best planning efforts, you might still find yourself in a financial tight spot.
 If you do, there are numerous resources available through both the military and civilian communities that can offer help.
-Visit your Family Center's financial assistance manager for information and support that may be available through one of these groups:
+Visit your military and family support center's financial assistance manager for information and support that may be available through one of these groups: